• Skip to primary navigation

 Biscuit cooking times and temperatures may vary.
 Follow the instructions on the biscuit can.

 The bechamel sauce is the hardest part of this recipe.
 The key to a smooth (not clumpy) bechamel is not to stop stirring!
 A whisk is helpful.
+Make sure the bechamel sauce is thick before adding it to the chicken and vegetable mixture.

 Save time by using pre-cooked chicken and store-bought biscuit dough.